-AI contracting keeps running into the same wall.
-The cyber framework we have used for two decades was built around personal data breaches, unauthorized access, and statutory notification clocks.
-AI risks do not fit cleanly inside that frame.
+AI risks do not fit cleanly inside traditional cybersecurity approaches.
 Model output drift, prompt injection, model extraction, and data poisoning may involve no personal data at all and no access in the traditional sense.
-So we keep bolting old language onto new risks and hoping it holds.

-A recent How to Contract webinar hosted by Laura Frederick worked through this problem with John Pavolotsky, Partner at Stoel Rives and Co-Chair of the firm's Privacy, Cyber, and AI practice.
-John has spent the last twenty years on privacy, cybersecurity, and complex technology transactions, including time as in-house counsel at Roku and Intel, which made him an unusually practical voice on where vendor-friendly language quietly gives away the store and what customers should actually push back on.
+Laura Frederick worked through this problem in a How to Contract webinar with John Pavolotsky, Partner at Stoel Rives and Co-Chair of the firm's Privacy, Cyber, and AI practice.
+John has spent the last twenty years on privacy, cybersecurity, and complex technology transactions, including time as in-house counsel at Roku and Intel.

-Laura and John reviewed three sample AI provisions, an incident definition, a 72-hour notification clause, and an industry-standard security obligation, and pressure-tested each from both sides of the deal.
+Laura and John reviewed three sample AI provisions: an incident definition, a 72-hour notification clause, and an industry-standard security obligation.
+John analyzed each from both sides of the deal.
 The conversation covered why current incident definitions miss entire risk categories, why the 72-hour clock is sometimes the wrong shape for AI, how to layer AI-specific controls on top of existing cyber baselines, and where audit rights can bridge the gaps that drafting cannot close today.

 AI incidents do not fit inside the personal data breach definition.
-The cyber framework was built around unauthorized access or acquisition of personal information.
-AI failures, model manipulation, prompt injection, and data poisoning may involve no access at all and no personal data.
-If your contract's incident definition is built only on the data breach model, you are missing entire risk categories.
+The traditional cybersecurity framework was built around unauthorized access or acquisition of personal information.
+AI failures, model manipulation, prompt injection, and data poisoning may not involve any access at all and no personal data.
+If your contract's incident definition is built only on the data breach model, you may be missing entire risk categories.
 Map the risks to your specific deployment first, then write the definition.

-"Material adverse effect" plus "vendor's reasonable discretion" is a vendor's gift.
-Both phrases sound balanced.
-In practice, they push every close call to the vendor and force the customer to argue unreasonableness with facts the customer does not have.
+"Material adverse effect" plus "vendor's reasonable discretion" leave the customer with few choices.
+When the vendor gets to decide what meets these criteria, the customer is left having to argue unreasonableness.
+But customer may not have enough facts in these situations to do that.
 If you are on the customer side, push for objective triggers, defined performance bands, or at least a duty to share the underlying facts when discretion is exercised.

 "In accordance with the documentation" only helps if you have read the documentation.
-John's exact point was that you can drive a truck through this language if the documentation is silent on the relevant operational promise.
-Before signing, dig into the documentation and confirm the operational commitments live there.
+John pointed out that if the documentation is silent on the relevant operational promise, requiring the vendor perform “in accordance with the documentation” doesn’t help.
+Before signing, dig into the documentation and confirm the operational commitments are there.
 If they do not, the contract reference is decorative.

-Question every carve-out the same way you question every commitment.
-Scheduled maintenance, routine performance fluctuations, customer's failure to follow published guidelines.
-Each of these can swallow the obligation if the underlying terms are not defined.
+Question each carve-out the same way you question every commitment.
+Be careful about carveouts for scheduled maintenance, routine performance fluctuations, and customer's failure to follow published guidelines.
+The underlying terms have to be defined clearly.
 Ask how long, how communicated, and whether the vendor can change the rules unilaterally.

 There is nothing magic about 72 hours.
 It is a carryover from data breach statutes that does not fit every AI incident.
 For some incidents you want a kill switch first, notification later.
 For others you want rolling updates.
 Build a tiered notification regime that matches severity, rather than copying a single deadline from the personal data world.